-By 2020 for the first time over half of people living with HIV will be over the age of 55.
+It’s an amazing achievement to think that through highly active anti-retroviral therapy (HAART) over 50% of people living with HIV in Australia are over the age of 55 – and one worth celebrating!
 We are not only surviving previous expectations of longevity, but we are facing the triumphs and challenges of age.
-Now that HIV is considered a chronic health condition like diabetes or heart disease, let’s talk about how HIV impacts us as we age.

 At the same time, while we can celebrate the fact we can enjoy a lifespan as long as anyone else, living with HIV and getting older means that we have a few more things to think about.